-The results section is structured as the model section.
+The results section follows the same structure as the model section.
 First, the results of the basic model are illustrated.
 Afterwards, the results for short-term trading options, head effects and price uncertainty are shown.
-In the results section, only the year 2015 is illustrated, the results for 2013 and 2014 can be found in the appendix (A3).
+In the results section, only the year 2015 is illustrated, the results for 2013 and 2014 are provided in the Appendix (A3).